 Advanced Ruby Programming

-with Dave Thomas and/or Mike Clark
+with Dave Thomas, Mike Clark

-Master the Ruby programming language—to write more powerful libraries or improve your Rails applications—by learning advanced techniques in this 3-day, hands-on course for intermediate Ruby developers.
+Master the Ruby programming language—to write more powerful libraries or improve your Rails applications—by learning advanced techniques in this hands-on course for intermediate Ruby developers.

 You'll come away from this course feeling like a Ruby Master.
 You'll not just know Ruby in depth, you'll also understand why things are the way they are.
 You'll have moved beyond the basic toolbox of the average Ruby developer—you'll be able to exploit the libraries and constructs the true pros use to make their code powerful, compact, and fun to work with.